-Quick anatomy lesson: When most people say, “My stomach hurts,” they may not technically mean the stomach.
-Pain in this region can also involve the intestines, gallbladder, pancreas or appendix.
+Quick anatomy lesson: When most people ask, “Why does my belly hurt?” or “Why do I have bad stomach pain?” they may not technically mean the stomach.
+Pain in this region can also involve the intestines, gallbladder, pancreas, or appendix.

-Since nothing can ruin a good day (or week!) like a bellyache, we asked two doctors with the Baptist Health Medical Group to help us figure out what might be causing that tender tummy — and when you should seek medical help.
+Since nothing can ruin a good day (or week!) like a bellyache, we asked two doctors with the Baptist Health Medical Group to help us figure out what might be causing that stomach pain and belly aches — and when you should seek medical help.

 Stomach virus (viral gastroenteritis)

 These sores can pop up in the lining of the stomach or small intestine.
-They’re mostly caused by either overuse of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen and aspirin, or H. pylori bacteria.
+They’re mostly caused by either overuse of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, and aspirin, or H. pylori bacteria.
 “Some people describe a burning sensation in the stomach, which may get better when they eat, although sometimes food makes it worse,” Dr. Woolfolk says.
-Pain may occur between the breastbone and navel.
+If you’re asking yourself, why is my stomach hurting, try to locate the pain.
+Ulcer pain may occur between the breastbone and navel.

 Irritable Bowel Syndrome

+Among the common reasons for abdominal pain is irritable bowel syndrome.
 IBS is a common disorder of the large intestine characterized by cramping, abdominal pain, bloating, gas, and diarrhea or constipation.
+It is one of the most common causes of abdominal pain.
 Although it doesn’t permanently change the digestive tract or cause a greater risk for cancer, it can impair your quality of life.
 It can often be managed by altering your diet or reducing stress.

 Inflammatory Bowel Disease

-If you have bloating, gas, nausea, diarrhea and what Dr. Woolfolk calls “generalized abdominal discomfort,” you may have this autoimmune disorder, which is an allergy to gluten that can damage the small intestine.
-“Celiac disease looks similar to irritable bowel syndrome and is one of the most underdiagnosed conditions we see,” says Dr. Woolfolk, noting that occasionally celiac patients will have constipation instead of diarrhea.
+If you have bloating, gas, nausea, diarrhea and what Dr. Michna calls “generalized abdominal discomfort,” you may have this autoimmune disorder, which is an allergy to gluten that can damage the small intestine.
+“Celiac disease looks similar to irritable bowel syndrome and is one of the most underdiagnosed conditions we see,” says Dr. Michna, “noting that occasionally celiac patients will have constipation instead of diarrhea.”

 Schedule a visit with your doctor if: